rafasgj/rafaeljeffman.com/research/ai/fortune-telling-hallucination-llm.md

 ## Working out the prompt

-The query choosen for this experiment was thought on a way that it would force the models to hallucinate.
+The query chosen for this experiment was thought on a way that it would force the models to hallucinate.
 It was designed without keywords from the IPA or ansible-freeipa domain, giving the models a harder time to produce a correct output.